-4.3.10 RECOMMENDATIONS FOR THE CONSERVATION OF THE VISUAL AND ENVIRONMENTAL VALUES OF SH-LU3 structures such as houses, outbuildings, fences and driveways.
+4.3.10 RECOMMENDATIONS FOR THE CONSERVATION OF THE VISUAL AND ENVIRONMENTAL VALUES OF SH-LU3

 The following recommendations are made to ensure the conservation of the visual and environmental significance of SH-LU3's cultural landscape.
 They should be read in conjunction with the recommendations for the whole landscape described in section 4.0.